Families of symplectic Galois representations over small parabolic eigenvarieties for Siegel cuspforms of genus $2$: Introduction

 \subsection{Acknowledgement}

 It will be clear to the readers that this paper is highly inspired by the work of Joël Bellaïche and Gaëtan Chenevier.
 We thank Raúl Alonso Rodríguez, Daniel Barrera Salazar, Adel Betina, Kâz{\i}m Büyükboduk, Antonio Cauchi, Andrew Graham, Peter Neamti, Giovanni Rosso, and Chris Williams for helpful discussions and interesting conversations regarding this work.
 We especially thank Adel Betina and Giovanni Rosso for suggesting us to look at Saito--Kurokawa lifts of infinite-slope forms and for follow-up discussions.
-We also thank Mohamed Moakher for answering our questions regarding his work on symplectic determinants.
+We also thank Mohamed Moakher for answering our questions regarding his work on symplectic determinants; and Charlotte Clare-Hunt and James Newton for pointing out mistakes in an early version.

 This work has been supported by the International Centre for Mathematical Sciences (ICMS), Edinburgh, under the Research in Groups programme.
 We thank the hospitality of the institute during our stay in Edinburgh in May 2025.
 We also thank ICMS and the organisers of the conference \emph{p-adic Families of Automorphic Forms: Theories and Applications} since the initial ideas of this project grew out when all of us were participating at that conference.
 Many interesting conversations we had were during the conference \emph{Iwasawa 2025}; we thus also thank the organisers and National Center for Theoretical Sciences (NCTS), Taipei, for such a nice event.